TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The list of ingredients is reassuringly short.
 Just four, in fact.

 Badger is a Certified B Corporation.
-All their products are made in the U.S. using 100% solar energy and certified cruelty-free by Leaping Bunny.
+All their products are made in the U.S. using 100% solar energy and are certified cruelty-free by Leaping Bunny.

 This is an effective mineral sunscreen containing natural ingredients…that simply works…for the whole family!